-Candidacy is contingent on the successful completion of coursework, department required service, written and oral components of the preliminary examination, and a dissertation prospectus and chapter.
-Per university guidelines, students must achieve candidacy after eight academic semesters (or the end of the fourth year).
+Per School of Humanities guidelines, students must achieve candidacy after six academic semesters (or the end of the third year).

 Students will work with the Graduate Program Administrator to submit the necessary forms and documents to the Office of Graduate and Postdoctoral Studies once the department requirements for candidacy have been satisfied.
 Students will also be able to apply for the Candidacy MA degree at this time (optional).
-Students must be admitted to candidacy by the end of their fourth year or they will not be eligible for fifth-year funding.